lehy/ocaml-sklearn/README.md

 started documentation](https://scikit-learn.org/stable/getting_started.html)
 and [user guide](https://scikit-learn.org/stable/user_guide.html).

-**The current OCaml API is not complete.
+**This is a preview.
+The current OCaml API is not complete.
 Some functions may be hard or impossible to use.
 Also, the existing API is not stable, it may change to accomodate more functionality or make things easier to use.**